 Preprocessor support

 Z Open Editor provides the advanced capability to integrate parsing of COBOL and PL/I programs with a custom preprocessor to allow editing programs that contain such preprocessor statements without causing the editor to show syntax errors.
 The preprocessor would be executed on either a developer machine by Z Open Editor in the background (local) or a z/OS system (remote), taking COBOL or PL/I with custom code and transforming it to a valid program.
-Users can then continue editing such programs by using the preprocessor input to still provide full language support such as code completion, syntax error highlighting, and outline view for the regular COBOL or PL/I statements.
+Users can then continue editing such programs by using the preprocessor input to still receive full language support such as code completion, syntax error highlighting, and outline view for the regular COBOL or PL/I statements.
 Then at each save or editor focus change the preprocessor can run automatically again to update the processed representation used by the editor.
 The editor would not learn the preprocessor language, but rather ensure that the resulting preprocessed output is still valid COBOL or PL/I.

 Local preprocessor